Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 |macro avg   |   0.26    |  0.26  |   0.23   | 16235   |
 |weighted avg|   0.52    |  0.59  |   0.51   | 16235   |

-We see that the model has 0 precision, recall, and f1-score for class label 3 and 4 while it has a high f1-score for class label 2 since most recipes belongs to class 2.
+We see that the model has 0 precision, recall, and f1-score for class labels 3 and 4 while it has a high f1-score for class label 2 since most recipes belong to class 2.
 Our model accuracy is 59%.
-Overall, the performane of our baseline model is not as good as we thought so since it has difficult in identifying popular recipes, which are something we are more interested in.
+Overall, the performance of our baseline model is not as good as we thought since it is difficult to identify popular recipes, which are something we are more interested in.
 We will improve our baseline model to correctly classify more popular recipes.

 ---

 ## Final Model: Balanced Random Forest & Binary Classification

-As usual, we will us the same training and testing data from baseline mode.
+As usual, we will use the same training and testing data from baseline mode.

 #### Feature Engineering

 **The following features are from the baseline model**

 `minutes`, `protein`, `sodium`, `saturated_fat`, `total_fat`, `carbohydrates`
-- Type: quantative continuous
+- Type: quantitative continuous
 - Feature Transformation: use RobustScaler to reduce the impact of outlier

 `n_steps`, `n_ingredients`
-- Type: quantative discrete
+- Type: quantitative discrete
 - Feature Transformation: passthrough

 `time`
-- Type: quantative
+- Type: quantitative
 - Feature Transformation: extract year, month, and day from `submitted` timestamp column

 `recipe_complexity`